by Marie Todd

-This will come as no surprise: Yale University is consistently ranked among the top universities in the world.
-It accepts the Common Application, Coalition Application, and QuestBridge Application, all three of which require a personal statement essay plus additional Yale-specific short answers and a Yale writing supplement.
+Not surprisingly, Yale University is consistently ranked among the top universities in the world.
+It accepts the Common Application, Coalition Application, and QuestBridge Application.
+All three applications require a personal statement essay plus additional Yale-specific short answers and a Yale writing supplement.
 This prestigious Ivy League school prides itself on providing undergraduates with an exceptional foundation in liberal arts education that focuses on cultivating knowledge and leadership skills.
 The supplemental writing responses are a chance for you to convey how the Yale experience might augment your passions and perspectives in terms of learning, living, and preparing you for the future.

-If Yale is your first choice, it offers a Single-Choice Early Action program (also known as Restrictive Early Action) for freshman applicants; its deadline is November 1.
-If you choose this option, you may not apply to early decision or binding early action programs at any other school; though there are a few exceptions to this rule, so check the Yale admissions website for details.
+If Yale is your first choice, it offers a Single-Choice Early Action program (also known as Restrictive Early Action) for freshman applicants with a deadline of November 1.
+If you choose to use this option, you may not apply to early decision or binding early action programs at other schools.
+There are a few exceptions to this rule; check the Yale admissions website for details.
 Under this program, Yale will notify you of its admission decision in mid-December.
-The submission deadline for regular action applications is January 2.
+The deadline for submission of applications for regular action is January 2.

-Before you begin writing your essay(s), thoroughly research all that Yale has to offer, and consider how those opportunities bolster your objectives.
-This is the time to get excited about the prospect of attending Yale!
-Read through the website, visit its campus, speak with students and alumni, and envision yourself as part of its exceptional learning community.
-Yale’s curriculum is designed to provide both breadth and depth of study, giving students the foundation they need to pursue inspired lives and careers.
-The school strives to foster independent critical thinking.
-Yale is one of the only universities that allow you to try your classes before you finalize your schedule.
-The first ten days of each semester are an opportunity to visit a number of classes to determine which are most interesting to you!
+Before you begin writing your essay(s), thoroughly research all Yale has to offer and consider how those opportunities bolster your objectives.
+This is a time to get excited about the prospect of attending Yale!
+Visit the website and/or campus, speak with students and alumni, and envision yourself as a part of the school’s exceptional learning community.
+Yale’s curriculum is designed to provide both breadth and depth of study as the foundation for students to pursue inspired lives and careers.
+The university strives to foster independent critical thinking and is one of the only schools that allow students to try out their classes before finalizing their schedule.
+You have the first ten days of each semester to visit a number of classes to determine which ones are most interesting to you!
 Also keep in mind that applicants are not admitted to a specific major and do not declare a major until the end of their sophomore year.

-Located in the small town of New Haven, Connecticut, in an urban setting that is primarily a residential campus, Yale offers a supportive community feel through its system of 14 residential colleges, complete with its own residential deans and masters.
-This configuration creates a sense of intimacy within the larger university.
+Located in the small town of New Haven, Connecticut, in an urban setting that is primarily a residential campus, Yale offers a supportive community feel through its system of 14 residential colleges.
+This configuration, complete with its own residential deans and masters, creates a sense of intimacy within the larger university.
 Residential deans serve as primary personal and academic advisors.
 Masters work with students to shape the residential community.
 This is a powerfully dynamic way of bringing together students and faculty.
-Think about how this structure can support your intellectual growth.
+Think about how this structure could support your intellectual growth.

 This is not a trick question.
 With more than 80 majors to choose from, Yale is trying to gauge your unique interests.
-Indicate up to three of your top academic areas of study.
+Indicate up to three of your preferred academic areas of study.

 This prompt allows you to explain how your academic interests relate to the fields of study available at Yale.
-The challenge in this response is to discuss your rationale for your selected areas in less than 200 words.
+The challenge in this response is to discuss your rationale for your selected areas in no more than 200 words.
 Consider your experience thus far in these areas.
 What sparked your interest?
 What burning question or issue motivates you?
 How might these concentrations support your long-term goals?
-Provide some context to support your interests and convey your enthusiasm.
+Provide some context to substantiate your interests and convey your enthusiasm.

-Here again, you are under significant word limitations.
+Here again you are under significant word limitations.
 Don’t underestimate this prompt.
-It is extremely important to demonstrate good fit in your discussion — what unique aspects of Yale attract you?
+It is extremely important to demonstrate good fit in your discussion.
+Consider how your previous experiences, interests, and/or values make an education at Yale attractive to you.
 This is an opportunity to convey your enthusiasm for a potential Yale experience.
-Sometimes, making a list can help you get started.
-Then, review your list, and make sure that each reason relates specifically to Yale.
-Consider both what Yale has to offer you and what you might be able to offer the Yale community.
+Make a list to help you get started, and then review your list, making sure that each reason relates specifically to something meaningful that aligns with opportunities available at Yale.
+Consider both what Yale has to offer you and what you might be able to contribute to the Yale community.

 What inspires you?